Persikukar Kutai Kartanegara

 Persatuan Sepakbola Indonesia Kutai Kartanegara, commonly known as Persikukar, is an Indonesian football club based in Kutai Kartanegara, East Kalimantan.
 They currently compete in Liga 4 East Kalimantan zone and their homebase is Rondong Demang Stadium.

+The club is a continuation of the club Persiku Kutai, representing the Kutai Region before it was finally split into three regencies, namely Kutai Kartanegara, East Kutai, and West Kutai.